fossabot/FESK/README.md

 FESK - Firewall Easy Setup Kit
 ==========

-Ready package for Archlinux
+Available for Archlinux
 --------------------------
-Starting from 23.11.2017, ready package, is available **[on our github](https://github.com/Entframe/FESK-Archlinux)**.
+Starting from 23.11.2017 we have a package for Archlinux which hosted **[on our github](https://github.com/Entframe/FESK-Archlinux)**.

 Table of contents
 -----------------